darklight-studios/PwdPolicyIssue/README.md

 ### Use

 1. Download the latest version from the [releases](https://github.com/darklight-studios/PwdPolicyIssue/releases/) section
-2. Add DNCAuditingIssue.jar to your DNC build path
+2. Add DNCPwdPolicyIssue.jar to your DNC build path
 3. Add `new PwdPolicyIssue()` to the initialized issues array in CoreEngine
 4. Start DNC!